Lifetime of the $^2F_{7/2}$ level in Yb$^+$ for spontaneous emission of electric octupole radiation

 The method of combining measurements of the resonant Rabi frequency and the quadratic Stark shift for the determination of a small transition matrix element is readily applicable to other atomic species featuring electronic states with natural lifetimes exceeding minutes and promises high accuracy due to the immunity to competing decay processes.
 Particularly for highly-forbidden transitions in $^{175}\text{Lu}^+$~\cite{arn16}, Pb$^{2+}$~\cite{bel20b}, alkaline-earth atoms~\cite{der01}, and highly-charged ions~\cite{bek19} that are of interest for optical clocks and searches for violations of fundamental symmetries, accurate assessments of the lifetime support a better understanding of the atomic structure.

 We thank Burghard Lipphardt, Thomas Legero, Erik Benkler and Uwe Sterr for providing the ultrastable laser reference Si-2.
+We thank M. Steinel for noticing an error in v1 of this report and bringing it to our attention.
 This work has been supported by the Max-Planck-RIKEN-PTB-Center for Time, Constants and Fundamental Symmetries.
 Furthermore, this work has been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 274200144 - SFB 1227 within project B02 and under Germany's Excellence Strategy - EXC-2123 QuantumFrontiers - 390837967.